okasag/samplefit/README.md

 ## References

 - Okasa, Gabriel, and Kenneth A. Younge.
-“Sample Fit: Random Sample Reliability.” arXiv preprint arXiv:xxxx.xxxxx.
+“Random Sample Reliability.”
+Working Paper.
 2022.
 - Seabold, Skipper, and Josef Perktold. “statsmodels: Econometric and statistical modeling with python.”
 Proceedings of the 9th Python in Science Conference.
 2010.